 More importantly, the beauty of El Paso will blow you away.
 Stunning mountains and desert scenery make this Texas city a unique destination!
-El Paso also has a blended culture that works well for them between different nationalities and countries.
+El Paso also has a blended culture that works well for them in different nationalities and countries.

-What to See in El Paso
+What to See in El Paso, Texas

 From the viewing platform, you can see 7,000 square miles; overlooking Mexico and three states across the Chihuahuan Desert.
 Photos of the ride to the top and around the platform are stunning.
-The thrill of riding in that gondola may a bit nerve-wrecking for those afraid of heights, but well worth the four minute long ride to the top.
+The thrill of riding in that gondola may a bit nerve-wracking for those afraid of heights, but well worth the four-minute long ride to the top.

 Those seeking culture should see an event at the historic Plaza Theatre.
 This theatre features concerts, musicals, and entertainments all year long, plus the venue is exquisite.
 Most recently Phantom of the Opera performed for three weeks and it was utterly amazing in this theatre, whose decor matched perfectly.
 Check to see what is playing while you are in town.

-What to Do in El Paso
+What to Do in El Paso, Texas

 The hand-tooled and hand-stitched delights are enough to make your heart race and your wallet cry, all at the same time.
 Garnering the utmost quality, owning a pair of Lucchese boots is as desirable as driving a foreign sports car.
 Call for a tour of the facility and try on the boots of your dreams at one of their two outlet locations in El Paso.
 Lucchese has retail stores in four other Texas cities as well as Santa Fe, NM, and Nashville, TN.
 Cowboy boots do not come any better than this!

 Unleash your inner shopper at The Outlet Shoppes at El Paso, with big names including Nike, H&M, and The North Face.

-Bring the whole family to an El Paso Chihuahua’s baseball game, a triple A minor league affiliate of the San Diego Padres.
+Bring the whole family to an El Paso Chihuahua’s baseball game, a triple-A minor league affiliate of the San Diego Padres.
 The team plays at the Southwest University Park and tickets start at $5 per person.
 The park boasts great fun and the crowds love their home team!

-Where to Eat in El Paso
+Where to Eat in El Paso, Texas

-Cattleman’s Steakhouse, in Fabens, Texas, is the place to go for a succulent steak, fresh seafood, and a classic steakhouse experience.
-They have been serving the community for over 40 years.
-Make a day out of it at this legendary steakhouse by exploring their children’s petting zoo or playground, movie sets, lake walk, or snake pit.
-Don’t miss their scrumptious side dishes and Bbq-Beef Cubes.
-While in Texas, add the Tampiquena Topping to your steak: Asadero cheese melted over roasted green chilies, onions, and tomatoes.
+Cattleman’s Steakhouse, in nearby Fabens, is the place to go for a succulent steak, fresh seafood, and a classic steakhouse experience.
+The BBQ-Beef Cubes is a great way to start your meal.
+Add the Tampiquena topping to your Cattleman’s Steakhouse steak: Asadero cheese melted over roasted green chilies, onions, and tomatoes.
+It is fantastic!

 On the go?
-The Chase the Taste food truck offered delicious burgers with none other than hatch chile peppers, a Southwestern must have topping.
+The Chase the Taste food truck offered delicious burgers with none other than hatch chile peppers, a Southwestern must-have topping.

-Where to Drink in El Paso
+Where to Drink in El Paso, Texas

-The Dome Bar, at the Hotel Paso Del Norte (soon to be a Marriott Autograph Collection Hotel), should be visited not only for their clever cocktails (Marshmallow and Toasted Coconut martinis), but also for its 80 year old Tiffany glass dome.
+The Dome Bar, at the Hotel Paso Del Norte (soon to be a Marriott Autograph Collection Hotel), should be visited not only for their clever cocktails (Marshmallow and Toasted Coconut martinis) but also for its 80-year-old Tiffany glass dome.
 It is stunning!

-Where to Stay in El Paso
+Where to Stay in El Paso, Texas

-Hotel Indigo, a darling and trendy boutique hotel with a roof top pool, is a great place for your El Paso visit.
+Hotel Indigo, a darling and trendy boutique hotel with a rooftop pool, is a great place for your El Paso visit.
 Does anyone really need more than that?
 Okay, how about stellar cocktails, city views, delicious onsite restaurant, and hallways that smell like a spa?
 Sign me up!

-El Paso really stole my heart.
+El Paso, Texas really stole my heart.
 Its lively blend of Mexican and American cultures was seamless and I found it refreshing.
-El Paso’s businesses seem to have found a nice balance integrated their cultures in a successful and positive way.
+The businesses seem to have found a nice balance integrated their cultures in a successful and positive way.

 A special thank you to Visit El Paso Tourism for hosting me to El Paso for a fabulous trip.
 As with all of my posts, opinions and reviews are 100% mine and unbiased.